 Emily is our newest teacher, but she is probably also one of our most experienced.
 She just moved here from Waco, where she helped run a yoga studio as its lead teacher.

 Emily has experience in a variety of yoga and fitness formats, but we’ve requested that she teach a class that is a step up for those who find the other classes too easy or who enjoy more of a challenge.
 We expect her to bring a variety of exercise types into the class along with yoga.
 Emily has personally benefited from yoga practice in managing her life with multiple sclerosis, and is grateful for the opportunity to share her passion for anatomy and healthy living with others.
 She strives to help others feel better through movement, and find strength in focused stillness.
 You can find out more about her at www.spiritbear.yoga.
-Emily’s class is at 10:30 on Fridays.
+Emily’s classes are at 9:00 on Tuesdays and Fridays.

 Vera is a soft-spoken person, so her classes are very mentally calming.
 People are often so calm that they leave and get a pleasant surprise when they realize that they got such a good workout.
 Vera brings a lot of experience in other types of yoga to the table, and her style has a unique blend.

 Vera is the director of the Montessori school in Wimberley and teaches yoga as a passion.
 Her class is at 8:30 on Saturdays.